mpv-player/mpv/DOCS/man/options.rst

     (macOS, Windows, X11, and Wayland only)
     Scale the window size according to the backing scale factor (default: yes).
     On regular HiDPI resolutions the window opens with double the size but appears as having the same size as on non-HiDPI resolutions.
-This is enabled by default on macOS.

 ``--native-fs``, ``--no-native-fs``
     (macOS only)